Diagnostics, tender point exam

 Former scales used, such as the "Disease Activity Score" did not go far enough, as they are limited to one disease in particular.
 Now, as we all know, most of us have several things going on at once, so this limited scope did not help us very much.

-Therefore the new scale also gives the doctor a good indicator of our over all health and any co-commitant diseases we have going.
-As well as, by knowing the FM is part of the picture, fewer mistakes on other issues, maybe made.
+Therefore, the new scale gives the doctor a good indicator of our over all health and any co-commitant diseases we have going.
+As well as, by knowing the FM is part of the picture, they may make fewer mistakes on other issues.

 This has not yet been "approved" as a testing means... yet, however the signs are very good, that it is very likely to be in the near future.

-Update, thanks to a forum member for bringing it to my attention, this testing means, has provisional approval:
+Update, thanks to a forum member for bringing it to my attention, this testing means, has been given provisional approval: